 Why Employers are Choosing Contingent Labor

-The economic recession of 2008-2009 brought many companies to the conclusion that they had to cut head count or go under.
+The economic recession of 2008-2009 brought many companies to the conclusion that they had to cut headcount or go under.
 But they also needed to be able to ramp up again quickly as the economy began to improve.
 Contingent labor made sense as a solution that would provide flexibility and scalability with less risk and cost than traditional hiring.
-Even when the crisis passed, the benefits of using contingent staffing remained, and many employers never went back to their old hiring levels.
+Even when the crisis passed, the benefits of using contingent staffing remained.
+Many employers never went back to their old hiring levels.

 What are some of the ways companies use contingent labor?
-Businesses are increasingly relying on an on-demand workforce for entry level jobs in sectors like retail and hospitality where seasonal hiring swings pose an ongoing challenge.
+Businesses are increasingly relying on an on-demand workforce for entry-level jobs.
+This is especially true in sectors like retail and hospitality where seasonal hiring swings pose an ongoing challenge.
 In fact, relieving the pressure on full-time workers and meeting consumer demand is one of the most common reasons for hiring temp labor.

-In many organizations, temporary workers also facilitate growth and innovation by allowing long-term employees to focus on more complex tasks or strategic initiatives.
+For many organizations, temporary workers also facilitate growth and innovation.
+They do so by allowing long-term employees to focus on more complex tasks or strategic initiatives.
 Today’s economy is constantly presenting fresh opportunities that force companies to act quickly.
-Businesses that experience non-linear growth when bringing on a new client or opening a new territory can experience a sudden increase in labor requirements that can’t be met with a slow, traditional recruitment process.
+Businesses that experience non-linear growth when bringing on a new client or opening a new territory can experience a sudden increase in labor requirements.
+Typically these needs can’t be met with a slow, traditional recruitment process.

-At the other end of the scale, a company might also use on-demand talent for highly specialized workers on a fractional basis or for a specific project rather than paying a full-time salary.
-The “outsourced in-house” model is becoming popular for everything from IT to Marketing and Accounting, with independent professionals entering the freelance marketplace in droves.
+At the other end of the scale, a company might also use on-demand talent for highly specialized workers on a fractional basis.
+Or they might use it for a specific project rather than paying a full-time salary.
+The “outsourced in-house” model is becoming popular across multiple industries.
+For everything from IT to Marketing and Accounting, independent professionals are entering the freelance marketplace in droves.